Detecting and Fixing Ponding Water on Flat Roofs: A Step-by-Step Guide

 2. Water Stains on the Ceilings and Walls

-Ceilings And Walls
+Ceilings and Walls

 Detecting ponding water on a flat roof can often begin with noticing water stains on your interior ceilings or walls.
 These stains serve as a warning sign that water may be accumulating on the roof and infiltrating the building’s structure.
 When water pools on a flat roof for an extended period, it can seep through roofing materials and the roof deck, leading to potential damage and costly repairs.
 By keeping an eye out for interior water stains, property owners can identify the presence of ponding water on their flat roofs and take the necessary steps to address the issue before it escalates.